-The chart below shows global water withdrawal over time.
-In addition to the water withdrawal by the three major sectors – agriculture (including irrigation, livestock watering and cleaning, aquaculture), industries, municipalities – the chart shows the evaporation from reservoirs, which are artificial lakes created when a dam is built and where water evaporates from their surface area.
+The chart below shows global water withdrawal over time with in addition to the water withdrawal by the three major sectors – agriculture (including irrigation, livestock watering and cleaning, aquaculture), industries, municipalities – the evaporation from reservoirs, which are artificial lakes created when a dam is built and where water evaporates from their surface area.
 While this is not a water withdrawal per se, it should be considered as an anthropogenic consumptive water use, since this evaporation would not take place without the human intervention of building a dam to store freshwater resources for different purposes, such as for withdrawal by one of the above sectors, for generating electricity (hydropower), etc.

 The graphs below combine global water withdrawal and world population over time.
 World population increased 4.4 times over the last century while water withdrawal increased 7.3 times over the same period.
 Thus, global water withdrawal increased 1.7 times faster than world population.
 However, it can also be seen from the graph that, while world population is still growing exponentially, increase in water withdrawal has slowed down over the last decades.

 Differently said, between 1900 and 2010, world population increased 340 percent or 1.3 percent per year, varying from 1 percent per year during the period 1900-1940 to almost 1.6 percent per year during the period 1970-2010.
 Between 1900 and 2010, water withdrawal increased 630 percent or 1.8 percent per year, varying from 1.5 percent per year during the period 1900-1940 to 1.1 percent per year during the period 1970-2010.
 The largest increase in water withdrawal took place between 1950 and 1960, 4.2 percent per year, while it was only just 0.5 percent per year during the period 2000-2010.

 Another way of presentation, using different axes for population and water withdrawal, and also showing water withdrawal by sector, is given in the graph below.